-Helmet and Sphinx is a 11.5 mile loop trail located near Ennis, Montana and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and trail running and is best used from July until September.
+Helmet and Sphinx Mountain Trail is a 12.5 mile moderately trafficked out and back trail located near Ennis, Montana and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is best used from July until September.

 Very nice hike to Helmet- Sphinx saddle.
 The continuation down and around the Helmet, isn't too bad, but requires 5or 6 creek crossings, possibly dangerous in high water.
 You will want wading shoes.the last mile goes on forever.
 Will definitely do that first half again, one of the prettiest hikes anywhere especially in early July.

 This is just one more amazingly beautiful mountainous spot in Montana.
 I didn't quite make it to the top because the steepness was getting to me since I'm afraid of heights.
 And the top of Sphinx is all loose gravel, which makes it all that more difficult.
 I was going real slow and careful, but everyone else was blowing right past me.
 It does take several hours though so prepare for that.

 Gorgeous views!!
 Hard hike, but certainly worth the trek up!!